shahrokni/macchiato-client/README.md

 B-04.03.2020.2: Get/user must return data to the authenticated user.
 The filter must be displaced with req.user.-[OK]

 B-04.03.2020.3: Get/userDetail must return data to the authenticated user.
 The filter must be displaced with req.user.-[OK]

+B-04.05.2020.1: After the operation is done, the connection needs to get closed -